AFRICAN CONFEDERATION CUP 2015 - GROUP STAGE - 4TH MATCHES - all results

 "I think I am going to bring a different dimension to the national team using my previous successful career as a player.

-"We need to instil the tactical discipline in each and every player because what is important is to see Malawi achieving success."
+"We need to instil the tactical discipline in every player because what is important is to see Malawi achieving success."

-Nyamilandu told reporters Malawi are choosing a different option this time around.
+Nyamilandu told reporters that Malawi is choosing a different option this time around.

 The FAM president said he hoped the two coaches would start the process of rebuilding Malawi so as to see the team go back to winning ways.